snoyberg/snoyman.com/content/blog/unified-haskell-installer.md

 ## The goal

-I'll start by laying out the ultimate goal for in my head.
+I'll start by laying out the ultimate goal that's in my head.
 This idea's been bouncing around for a few months now, but only came up in May 4, 2021 tech track meeting for the Haskell Foundation.
 I don't think it's that ambitious of a goal.
 But in the next section, I'm also going to lay out some shorter term milestones.

 What I'd like to see is a well maintained Haskell library for installing Haskell toolchains, generally acknowledged as the de facto standard way to install GHC and other tools.
 It should be Haskell, so that it's easy for Haskellers to maintain.
 It should support as many operating systems as possible.
 It should provide an easy-to-use Haskell API that other tooling can leverage.